 One of my favorite splurges from this past Christmas is the Pikler Climbing triangle, rock wall, ladder, and slide.
 Both kids get so much use out of it, and it’s perfect for getting energy out when we aren’t able to play outside!
 This set is fold-able, and it’s easy to put away.

 Currently, we have the Skip Hop playmat to cushion the floor, but I really don’t recommend it.
 Cleaning is a pain, because dust falls through the crevices.
 After having it for a couple of years, we will be getting rid of this soon.
-Instead, I would recommend a one-piece playmat as shown earlier in this post.
+Instead, I would recommend this one-piece playmat as shown earlier in this post.

 However, if you are considering it, I recommend only putting books at the top and not the bottom.
 The high lip is an obstacle and thus our kids get frustrated because they cannot take out books independently.